if1live/VRTK/Assets/VRTK/Documentation/API.md

  * Parameters
    * _none_
  * Returns
-   * `bool` - Is true if the rigidbody on the controller is currently active and able to affect other scene rigidbodies.
+   * `bool` - Returns `true` if the rigidbody on the Interact TOuch is currently active and able to affect other scene rigidbodies.

-The IsRigidBodyActive method checks to see if the rigidbody on the controller object is active and can affect other rigidbodies in the scene.
+The IsRigidBodyActive method checks to see if the rigidbody on the Interact Touch is active and can affect other rigidbodies in the scene.

 #### IsRigidBodyForcedActive/0